-Given the changes in public health data, the broader community spread of the virus, and the additional restrictions required to reopen for hybrid learning the CMP Board voted to align CMP's schools in Sacramento County with public health conditions rather than choosing a specific date.
-As such, CMP will begin its Hybrid Model in Sacramento County on the first Monday following Sacramento County being in the Red Tier for two weeks.
+In December of 2020, given the changes in public health data, the broader community spread of the virus, and the additional restrictions required to reopen for hybrid learning, the CMP Board voted to align CMP's schools in Sacramento County with public health conditions rather than choosing a specific date.
+At that time, CMP adjusted its plan to begin its Hybrid Model in Sacramento County on the first Monday following Sacramento County being in the Red Tier for two weeks.